This post originally appeared here – please feel free to get in touch with comments/questions!

 While you have a right to record law enforcement, you should take care if you are on federal property, as it’s possible this could be used as an attempted high-level conviction that could give grounds for deportation proceedings, despite being legal.
 This seems particularly important in Washington, D.C., but you should check into this further if you are considering recording law enforcement at your local march, and ask for legal advice on this issue.
 For all marchers, a resource to help you to know your rights is available from the Climate Legal Defense Fund and the accompanying blog post goes into more detail here.

 Other forms of advocacy beyond the March for Science

 Contacting your representatives and town halls

-It wasn’t until I spoke to a policy director at a scientific society that I realized I was wrong to assume that because I have no vote, I have no voice.
+It wasn’t until I spoke to a policy director at a scientific society that I realised I was wrong to assume that because I have no vote, I have no voice.
 Representatives and senators represent everyone residing within their districts, and so you are able to write, call or speak to your representative.
 ASCB has an advocacy toolbox and information on their website on how to make your voice heard.